VTX-Molecular-Visualization/VTX/README.md

 -   ZSQD or arrows keys to move the camera
 -   Hold left mouse and move to look around
 -   Hold right mouse and move to rotate on the side
--   Right click on molecule name in scene to open context menu
+-   Right click on item name in scene to open context menu
 -   Left click on item in the scene view to open details in inspector view

 ### FEATURES

--   Supported files: .mmtf and .arc
+-   Supported files: .pdb, .mmtf and .arc
 -   Open multiple molecules
 -   Export snapshot (saved in snapshots/ folders)